 Prize money has rocketed in recent years and the first £1million prize pool was announced for the 2010 tournament.
-The largest prize pool will be that of the 2021/22 tournament, worth £2.5 million, some £2.3 million more than the last BDO World Championship.
+The largest prize pool was reached in the 2018/19 tournament, worth £2.5 million, some £2.3 million more than the last BDO World Championship.

 The success of the World Darts Championship meant that more people were wanting tickets and by 2007 it was decided that the following season they would utilise the extra space that the Alexandra Palace had to offer, which is where they are still be hosted today.

 The calibre of players and the general standard that players are required to be at these days has been another factor to the success of the tournament.
 The tours are now far apart in terms of standard and to give you an idea of the scope, the BDO only ever had 20 occasions where a player has averaged over 100 in a match.
 To put that in perspective, Phil Taylor alone has had fifty six 100+ averages in the PDC World Championships.

 Phil Taylor is the best darts player of all time.
 There is no one that is anywhere near the level of success that he has seen and there is a good chance that no one ever will.
 His 14 PDC World titles looks almost impossible to eclipse given the sheer talent in the sport these days and it’s likely he’s going to remain as the best of the best.